Deksha1/Scotland-Food-Environment/README.md

 3. SIMD_2020v2_postcode_lookup.xlsx

 This file contains the Scottish Index of Multiple Deprivation (SIMD) rank for 6,976 small areas (called data zones), considering information across seven domains: income, employment, education, health, access to services, crime, and housing.
 All 6,976 data zones are grouped into 5 bands (quintiles), each containing 20% of the data zones.
 Quintile 1 contains the 20% most deprived data zones in Scotland.
 As the SIMD score increases the level of deprivation decreases.
 These Look-up tables which relate individual postcodes to data zones were downloaded from https://www.nrscotland.gov.uk/statistics-and-data/geography/nrs-postcode-extract.

 4. Scotland Map

-   This folder contains shape files to create maps showing distribution of out of home (OOH) and retail outlets.
+This folder contains shape files to create maps showing the distribution of out of home (OOH) and retail outlets across Scotland.

 5. Local authorities.xlsx

-   This excel sheet contains data for each local authority on different sheets for looking at associations with SIMD with ease.
+This file contains data for each local authority on different sheets for looking at associations with SIMD with ease.

 6. fsa_20241410.xlsx

-   This excel sheet contains organised data from table 2 to create figures with ease.
+This file contains organised data from table 2 to create figures with ease.

 ***Code Files***

-1. Food Environment Paper H&P.R
+1. Food Environment Paper.R

 This R script includes:

--Data cleaning for FSA dataset to categorize food establishments as out of home (including restaurants, pubs, cafés, and takeaways), retail (including supermarkets and other establishments that primarily sell non-food products with a limited range of food products such as pharmacies) or other (mobile caterers, charity organizations, and home caterers).
+-Data cleaning for the FSA dataset to categorise food establishments as OOH (including restaurants, pubs, cafés, and takeaways), retail (including supermarkets and other establishments that primarily sell non-food products with a limited range of food products such as pharmacies) or other (mobile caterers, charity organizations, and home caterers).

 -Outputs summary tables and figures of food outlet classification, overall and by local authority.

--Analysis of the association between food outlet density and SIMD, overall and by local authority.
+-Conducts an analysis of the association between food outlet density and SIMD, overall and by local authority.